krishnamaram24/Python/README.md

 Like wise all Programming laguages are also made of several elements like

-1.Environment Setup

-2.Syntax
+1.Syntax

-3.Data types
+2.Data types

-4.Variables

-5.Operators

-6.Constants
+3.Variables

+4.Operators

+5.Constants

-7.Decition making statements
+6.Decition making statements

-8.Looping statements
+7.Looping statements

 How to become a good Programmer
 =================================